Dark-Knight-Rises/Logseq/pages/Operating System.md

 		- <ins>Mutual Exclusion</ins>If a process is executing in the critical section, then no other process should be allowed to enter in the critical section.
 		- <ins>Progress</ins>If no process is executing in the critical section.
 Then the decision of a process to enter a critical section cannot be made by any other process that is executing in its remember section.
 		- <ins>Bounded Waiting</ins>There exists a bound on the number of times other processes can enter into the critical section after a process has made a request to access the critical section and before the request is granted.
-- ## MCQs
+- ## Key Tem
+	- RAID stands for?
-	- RAID stands for {{cloze Redundant Array of Independent Disks.
+		- Redundant Array of Independent Disks.
 It is used to store the same data redundantly to improve the overall performance.
-There are 7 RAID levels. }}
+There are 7 RAID levels.
+	- What is Fragmentation?
-	- Fragmentation is the phenomena of {{cloze memory wastage.
+		- Fragmentation is the phenomena of memory wastage.
 It reduces the capacity and performance because space is used inefficiently}}
 		- Internal fragmentation.
 It occurs when we deal with the systems that have fixed size allocation units.
 		- External fragmentation.
 It occurs when we deal with systems that have variable sized allocation units.
 	- What is Spooling? {{cloze a process in which data is temporarily gathered to be used and executed by a device, program or the system.
 It is used with printing.
 When different applications send output to the printer at the same time, spooling keeps these all jobs into a disk file and use them accordingly to the printer}}